Humphrey the Whale: 1985

 In 1985, a 40 ft humpback entered San Francisco Bay and was followed closely on the evening news by Bay Area television stations.
 After a few days in the bay, the whale, nicknamed Humphrey, swam up the Sacramento River into a freshwater habitat.
-The whale, first spotted at Oakland's Outer Harbor October 10, 1985, swam up the Carquinez Strait, the Sacramento River and under the Rio Vista Bridge to a dead-end slough 69 mi from the ocean.
+The whale, first spotted at Oakland's Outer Harbor on October 10, 1985, swam up the Carquinez Strait, the Sacramento River and under the Rio Vista Bridge to a dead-end slough 69 mi from the ocean.

 Numerous attempts to coax him back to the ocean failed.
 One initial attempt involved playing sounds of orcas to frighten Humphrey into leaving.
 Another attempt was made using a "sound net" in which people in a flotilla of boats made unpleasant noises behind the whale by banging on steel pipes, a Japanese fishing technique known as "oikomi".
 Several weeks of being trapped in the fresh water of the Sacramento Delta brought signs of physical stress in the whale.
 His skin was graying and he was becoming more and more listless.
 None of the traditional herding techniques were working, and Humphrey appeared to be dying.

 As a last-ditch effort to save the whale, Dr. Louis Herman, a researcher of dolphins and humpback whales, postulated that it would be possible to lure it out by playing acoustic recordings of whale social and feeding sounds.
 Dr. Diana Reiss, a dolphin researcher and a member of the rescue team was appointed to head the playback operation.
-The actual recordings used were of Humpback whales feeding in Alaskan waters and were obtained from Dr. Scott Baker.
+The actual recordings used were of humpback whales feeding in Alaskan waters and were obtained from Dr. Scott Baker.
 Bernie Krause, an acoustician, offered to loop the recordings of humpback whale feeding songs.
 However, to get the sounds into the water required a powerful speaker and amplification system that only the Navy was likely to have.
 Krause contacted Greg Pless who was in charge of the underwater acoustics research laboratory for the Naval Postgraduate School in Monterey, California, where one of the few high-power J-11 underwater transducers existed in the country.
 Pless and his colleague Dale Galarowicz quickly gained Navy permission and rushed the equipment to Rio Vista where Humphrey was last seen.